Complete Guide to How Did the Persic Empire’s Military Tactics Evolve Over Time?

 Psychological Warfare and Intimidation

-The Persians were masters of psychological tactics.
+The Persians were masters of psychological tactics and pioneers in the use of psychological warfare to demoralize opponents.
 They employed methods such as spreading misinformation and using overwhelming displays of force to intimidate and weaken enemy resolve before direct battle.
+They often employed intimidation strategies, such as showcasing their vast numbers and military prowess, to weaken enemy resolve before a battle even began.
 The sheer scale and multi-ethnic composition of the Persian army, often exaggerated in Greek accounts, contributed to this psychological impact.

 Espionage and Intelligence Gathering